 Defending Charges of Lewdness

 When you are accused of engaging in lewd conduct in public you have the right to defend yourself.
 The arguments you present should help to explain, justify, or excuse your actions.
 When these arguments are persuasive, the state will have a tough time building a solid case against you.
-This can make it easier for your attorney to negotiate a fair deal or the dismissal of all charges.
+This can make it easier for your lewd conduct attorney San Diego to negotiate a fair deal or the dismissal of all charges.

 Defenses to lewd conduct may include: